lachlanmcdonald/grunt-saxicon/README.md

 **svgs.target**
 Type: `String`

-If provided, colorizes and exports the SVGs.
-Path output directory for the generated SVGs.
-If provided, you must also specify the `svgs.target`.
+If provided, colorizes and exports the SVGs into the directory provided.
+If provided, you must also specify the `svgs.colors`.
+See also: `outputPath`.

 ```js
 {